 We are going to go ahead and assume you're in the market for something techy and high-end.
-However there are more affordable – but still stylish and effective – toasters in the list, if you're on a budget, tight, or just not that bothered about toast.
+However there are more affordable – but still stylish and effective – toasters in the list.
+They're for if you're on a budget, tight, or simply not that bothered about toast.

 Is it worth paying extra for a toaster?
 We reckon so, but then we love toast and we love cool-looking kitchen tech.
 Pay more and you get something that looks nicer, and should consistently make better toast, first time, thanks to greater controllability, It should also last longer, and will often make the toast quicker, although not always.
 Because toasting is a process of both cooking and drying, sometimes it pays to wait a little longer if you want perfect crispiness.

 And if you're really not bothered, you can always head to Tesco with your ten quid.